cobuildlab/project-qa-docs/README.md

 Cobuild Lab uses the Kanban agile framework for the Software Development Process.
 For more information on the framework, please [READ THIS](https://www.atlassian.com/agile/kanban)

-### Preferred Tooling:

-1. Typescript and Python
-2. ReactJs and React Native
-3. 8base and AWS
-4. GitHub, Buddy Works, and Slack
-5. ESLINT and Husky

 ### Project Management Keys

 1. Real-time communication and high availability is necessary